marpple/rune/docs/tutorial/enable.md

 ```

 Now, a simple game is completed where you have to click multiple times on the balls moving horizontally to pop them.

-The above codes are concise and highly reusable.
-However, too much communication between objects should be approached with caution, and developers should be careful to ensure that objects do not interfere with each other.
-In this document, we intentionally created small components to introduce Rune's features and coding patterns.
-While solving problems by breaking them down into smaller ones is good, it's important to design components that have sufficient roles on their own.